The University of Vermont Medical Center Board of Trustees

 As Chair of The UVM Medical Center Board of Trustees, I am committed to ensuring that The UVM Medical Center Board conducts business in an open, transparent and inclusive manner.
 Accordingly, the Board holds quarterly, full board meetings that include a public session in which the public is given an opportunity for comment.
 All business that involves neither confidential nor proprietary information is conducted in the public sessions of these meetings.

 The schedule of the Board's meetings is posted below.
-During COVID-19, the Board has been holding meetings virtually.
-The Board encourages members of the public to share written comments with the Board of Trustees Coordinator, Karrie Rich (karrie [dot] richatuvmhealth [dot] org).
+The Board encourages members of the public to share written comments in advance of these meetings with the Board of Trustees Coordinator, Amelia Gulkis (amelia [dot] gulkisatUVMHealth [dot] org (Amelia[dot]Gulkis[at]uvmhealth[dot]org)).

 Sincerely,